brurmonmemment/Deckintosh-Guide/README.md

    The reason why we're using MacBook Pros is to get the battery indicator to actually show up.
 Correct me if I'm wrong but MacPro7,1 doesn't have this.

-9. Under UEFI -> Output, set DirectGopRendering to True and set the Resolution to 1280x720 (change the data type to a string) *IMPORTANT: Not enabling DirectGopRendering will result in OpenCore booting in the right orientation and resolution, but after that literally everything is garbled.
+9. Under UEFI -> Output, set DirectGopRendering to True and set the Resolution to 1280x720 (change the data type to a string)

-   And not setting the resolution to 1280x720 will immediately show a garbled output.
+   *IMPORTANT: Not enabling DirectGopRendering will result in OpenCore booting in the right orientation and resolution, but after that literally everything is garbled.
+If you also don't set the resolution to 1280x720, EVERYTHING will appear garbled.*

-   While you're at it, make sure you also enable AppleEg2Info under UEFI > ProtocolOverrides and set ForceDisplayRotationInEFI under NVRAM > Add > 7C436110-AB2A-4BBB-A880-FE41995C9F82 to 90 (thanks Hack n' Patch).
+   *While you're at it, make sure you also enable AppleEg2Info under UEFI > ProtocolOverrides and set ForceDisplayRotationInEFI under NVRAM > Add > 7C436110-AB2A-4BBB-A880-FE41995C9F82 to 90 (thanks Hack n' Patch).
 This will only rotate the bootloader though*

 And that's it!
 After you follow the rest of the Install guide for Ryzen, you should be able to boot into an extremely slow macOS install.
 Have... fun.